Connected Incomplete Preferences: Characterization of maximal domains

-On the one hand, the assumption that indifferent classes are connected is not strictly necessary for the conclusion of Theorem~\ref{th:characterization}.
-That is, there are examples failing this condition in which the equivalence in the theorem holds:
+On the one hand, the assumption that indifference classes are connected is not strictly necessary for the conclusion of Theorem~\ref{th:characterization}.
+That is, there are examples that violate this condition where the equivalence in the theorem holds: